 Roger Dean was born in Ashford Kent, England in 1944.
 He is internationally renowned for his unique style of album cover paintings, logos, typefaces, and organic architectural designs.

 The album covers of bands such as, Yes and Asia became windows into Dean’s world.
-The covers portrayed richly coloured landscapes where continuously cascading waterfalls and pools flow upon floating islands, are recurring themes.
+The covers portray richly coloured landscapes where continuously cascading waterfalls and pools flow upon floating islands, these are recurring themes throughout his work.

 The painting that Dean created for Osibisa’s cover, depicted a brilliantly coloured, winged flying elephant and an equally elaborate and colourful logo for Osibisa.
 This image and logo were a dramatic contrast to the generally more conservative portraits usually seen on the cover of albums of that time.
 Dean’s brightly coloured record covers for Osibisa were often used to decorate the windows of record shops, bringing, ‘Happy Music’ music to the grey city streets of seventies London.